vivekpal1/intro-to-sol/section-3-tokens-nfts/nft-minting/README.md

-# Swinburne Solana Workshop NFT Minter
+# Intro to Solana Workshop NFT Minter

 For this workshop, we'll focus on the simplest approach - minting NFTs directly in Solana Playground and distributing them to participants.